Comnyando/SCIMS/planning/architecture.md

 - **Data Privacy:** Ensure compliance with GDPR and other privacy regulations, especially for EU users.
 Consent management is critical.

-- **Community Features:** Consider building a community recipe database where users can share and rate recipes, improving the collective knowledge base.
+- **Community Features:** Consider building a community blueprint database where users can share and rate blueprints, improving the collective knowledge base.

 - **Scalability:** Start with a monolithic FastAPI application but design services with clear boundaries to enable microservices migration if needed.